fabfog/dxbox-docs/blog/2025-10-28-Architectural-Guardrails-How-Clean-Separation-Of-Concers-Dramatically-Simplifies-PR-Reviews/index.md

 This clarity significantly increases team velocity and the overall quality of the codebase.
 You could even define a "contract" and let part of the team work on the UI with mocked data, while another part of the team is implementing and testing the real logics.

 And, it's worth remembering it, pure classes can be used in Next.js server side rendering, or even in an Express/NestJS server app.
 So they could be shared in a package (in a monorepo, for example), and used among different projects.
-With custom hooks, you simply can't.
+With React hooks, you simply can't.